 Talk with your family and friends.
 Use your support system.
 Talking about your fears may make them a little less worrisome.

 Get informed.
-Learn about pathology reports, possible results and potential next steps from reputable organizations like Susan G. Komen®.
+Learn about pathology reports, possible results and potential next steps from trusted organizations like Susan G. Komen®.
 This will help you make informed decisions.
 You may feel more in control if you know what to expect.

 Sometimes too much information can be overwhelming though!
 You know your limits.
 Read what you are comfortable with, then stop.
 If you feel you have more information than you can handle, set it aside for a later time.